-Things to Consider Most of the houses now have a two-piece stairway.
+Things to Consider

+Most of the houses now have a two-piece stairway.
 There will be 2 sections for the 2nd floor and 2 sections for the basement.
 Ensure the correct sections are installed.

-Safety Issues Workers above the stairway opening must be wearing fall protection.
-The stairs are very heavy.
+- Workers above the stairway opening must be wearing fall protection. - The stairs are very heavy.
 Many hands are required to handle them.

-Critical Issues Set of stairs should be installed by raising it up from the lower level; not lowering into place from the upper level.
+- ♦ Set of stairs should be installed by raising it up from the lower level; not lowering into place from the upper level. - ♦ Stairs should be installed prior to the 2nd floor decking.